Yushi5058/dotfiles/readme.md

 - Add scripts to automate packages installation.
 - Add package.txt regrouping all pacman and AUR packages.
-- Add and encrypt SSH and GPG key files.
 - Add nitrogen or a way to randomize wallpapers on the screen and lockscreen.